nicolacimmino/PLC-14500/assembler/programmers_guide.md

 I will also assume you have assembled and tested the board following the instructions in the [READ.me](../../README.md) file.

+## The Board

+### Clock Modes

+Before heading into the actual programming of the board, let's familiarize with the hardware.
+On the top side of the board you have two switches labelled `HI/LO` and `RUN/STEP` respectively.
+These control the clock generator.
+In run mode the clock runs freely and can be configured between two speeds. `HI` is the "normal" running speed, which is suitable for running programs and see inputs and outputs being processed timely. `LO` is a 1Hz clock which is mostly suitable for a majestic display of blinking lights.
+If you run your program at this clock speed remember you might need to wait seconds between applying inputs and seeing the effects on the output so, generally, you won't use it for testing purposes.

+In `STEP` mode the clock generator is stopped, so `HI/LO` has no effect.
+You will be providing clock pulses by pressing the `STEP` button.
+This mode is very useful for following your program step by step and seeing exactly how the various registers change as instructions are executed.

+On the board you will find the `RST` button.
+This resets the Program Counter to zero and also clears all outputs and the `SPR` registers.
+It's always a good idea to press `RST` after uploading a new program, this will ensure the program starts from a clean state and is not affected by the settings left by the previous one.

+*Note* the Program Counter is reset to zero when you press `RST` but, due to the nature of the counter, you won't see this relected in the `ADDR` bus until you `STEP` once.

+### Inputs/Outputs

+The board provides 7 "inputs".
+They are not actual external inputs but a combination of switch and button that can be used to simulate an external "Normal Open" or "Normal Closed" switch or button.
+By moving the switch you can change the input "normal" state to either on or off, as shown by the related LED on the board (`IN0-IN6`).
+The button always negates the current status.
+So, for instance, if you set the switch so that the input in on, by pressing the button it will go off.

+Similarly, the board provides 7 outputs which are LEDs (`OUT0-OUT6`) that can be set on or off under software control.

+### Onboard Timer

+There is a timer onboard that can be set from a short, about 0.5s, duration to about 10s through `RV1`.
+This timer is triggered by an additional output, not available as a general output (`OUT7`).
+The output of the timer is wired to an input which also cannot be set like the others with the switch and button (`IN7`).

+### Status LEDs

+There is no shortage of LEDs on the board.
+The `ADDR` and `DATA` section show the status of the RAM Address and Data bus.
+Here you can see the location in the program being executed and the actual instruction and its argument.

+The `J`, `RR` and `W` LEDs show the internal status of registers in the MC14500.
+They are respectively Jump, which goes high when a `JMP` instruction is executed; `RR` which contains the result of the last operation; `W` which goes high when a `STO` instruction writes to the outputs.

+The rest of the LEDs should be self-explanatory as they give a visual feedback on the status of the switches (such as) `LO`, `HI`, `R` for `RUN` and `ST` for step.

 ## Reading Inputs and controlling outputs

 In this first example we will be simply reading the status of one of the inputs and mirroring it to an output.
 A ladder